 Set Current Location

-Far above the maddening crowds, Sydney Tower, or AMP Tower, 360 degrees views of Sydney’s gorgeous skyline.
-It takes just 40 seconds for the double-decker lifts to reach the 304-meter summit, where visitors can take advantage of free guided tours.
-At 260 meters, the glass Skywalk is a must-see for those who love panoramic views.
+Far above the maddening crowds, Sydney Tower or AMP Tower provides 360-degree views of Sydney’s gorgeous skyline.
+It takes just 40 seconds for the double-decker lifts to reach the 309-meter (1,014 feet) summit, where visitors can take advantage of guided tours.
+At 260 meters (853 feet), the glass Skywalk is a must-see for those who love panoramic views.
 A revolving vantage point that was opened in 2005 goes all the way around the tower, offering both a luxurious and memorable experience, as well as jaw-dropping bird’s eye views of Sydney.
-The revolving portion of the tower also houses a restaurant, where visitors who are not afraid of heights can indulge in a delicious buffet meal.
+The revolving portion of the tower also houses a restaurant, making it a perfect romantic spot for couples to have a quiet meal with an amazing view.

 See the hump-back whales up close and personal as you cruise with Sydney Whale Watching.
 This tour agency has been operating since 1993 and is committed to give its guests a memorable experience of whale watching when here.
 You can choose from the Adventure Cruise, Discovery Cruise and Explorer cruise depending on your liking and budget.
 The tours last for around two to three hours and are a great outing option for you and your little ones.
 With their excellent service and friendly staff, you are sure to enjoy cruising with Sydney Whale Watching.